 The Irish were hostile to all competitors including other ethnicities.
 They fought with Germans and Chinese.
 Real fear existed that a “powerful Republican Party and rich industrialists, would overpower the Irish” (223).
 Meagher notes that the New York Times was exasperated with the Irish, writing in 1880, “the hospitable and generous Irishman has almost no friendship for any race but his own.
 As laborer and politician, he detests the Italian.
 Between him and the German-American citizen, there is a great gulf fixed…but the most naturalized thing for the Americanized Irishman is to drive out all other foreigners, whatever may be their religious tenets” (223).
 Observations such as these, Meagher suggests, establish that tensions went beyond Irish-African-American tension and violence.
 The Chinese were easy targets.

-As victims of the English oppression and prejudice in their homeland, and again in America, as targets of nativist and Protestant fears in America, the Irish directed their paranoia, distrust toward non-Irish and non-Catholics.
+As victims of the English oppression and prejudice in their homeland, and again in America, and as targets of nativist and Protestant fears in America, the Irish directed their paranoia and distrust toward non-Irish and non-Catholics.
 Irish Americans battled persistent and ill-informed scientific theory which classified them as a unique and inferior human race.

-The Irish were not considered white, at least not culturally by many.
+The Irish were not considered white, at least not culturally, by many Protestant Americans.
 For Irish-Americans, defining others as inferior was an early step in self-preservation.
 As other ethnicities began to fear the Chinese, many Irish not only latched on to this common concern but took the lead in ridding the nation of the menace.
-By attacking the Chinese, the Irish could prove their “whiteness” and earn a legitimate place in American society.
+By attacking the Chinese, the Irish could prove their cultural”whiteness” and earn a legitimate place in American society.
 Once severely oppressed in Ireland, and again in America, many Irish turned the tables by becoming the oppressors.
 Nast would never let the Irish forget this irony.